Apply to Master's Studies

 To be eligible to apply to Vilnius University Master studies programmes, you must meet the following criteria:

-1. General admissions requirements
+1. General admission requirements

-Graduation documents |
+Graduation documents

-| To apply for a master's programme, you must provide a university bachelor's degree certificate and its supplement (or its equivalent). |
+To apply for a Master's study programme, you must provide a university Bachelor's degree certificate and its supplement (or its equivalent).

 If you are graduating this year